Ziyad Baroud: Career and policymaking activities

-Ziyad Baroud is one of the staunchest and most active experts on electoral law reform in Lebanon.

-In March 1996, Baroud founded along with other activists the Lebanese Association for Democratic Elections (LADE), an independent, nonprofit organization specialized in the study of elections and electoral laws' impact on democracy.
-The subject of elections and electoral law reform will become another forte of Ziyad Baroud's life and political agenda.
+In March 1996, Baroud founded, along with other activists, the Lebanese Association for Democratic Elections (LADE), an independent, nonprofit organization specialized in the study of elections and electoral laws' impact on democracy.

-In 2004, Baroud was elected Secretary General of LADE to lead a group of more than 1,300 domestic electoral observers during the 2005 elections.
+In 2004, he was elected Secretary General of LADE to lead a group of more than 1,300 domestic electoral observers during the 2005 elections.

-In 2006, he was chosen to serve as a board member of the Lebanese chapter of Transparency International (LTA).
+Two years later, he was chosen to serve as a board member of the Lebanese chapter of Transparency International (LTA).
 In 2005–2006, he was commissioned by the Prime Minister of the Republic Fuad Siniora along with eleven others to serve on a blue-ribbon commission headed by Former Minister Fouad Boutros to propose a draft for electoral law reform, this commission came to be familiarly known as the "Boutros Commission".